hasantayyar/hasantayyar.net/_posts/2021-02-02-semantic-diff.md

 > diffstter uses the parsers from the tree-sitter project to parse source code.
 As such, the languages supported by this tool are limited by the languages supported by the tree-sitter project.

+A prefect diff tool shows the difference of two files semantically.
+It is unfortunately only for Rust language but it is very inspiring.